kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 **Meet Juma**

-Juma is a Kibo student with poor inhibitory skills.
+Juma is a Kibo student with poor inhibitory control skills.
 He often struggles with impulse control, emotional regulation, and resisting distractions, leading to difficulties in staying focused, managing time effectively, and making informed decisions.
 Here's an example of a day in Juma's life:

 **Morning:**
 Juma wakes up and plans to start his day by studying for an upcoming exam.
 However, he finds it challenging to resist the temptation of checking his phone for notifications and getting caught up in social media.
 As a result, he ends up spending more time than intended on his phone, delaying his study session.

 **Mid-morning:**
 Juma attends the Web Foundations office hours where the instructor is walking through an approach to overcome a common challenge students have been having with this week's assignment.
-However, while the instructor is speaking, Juma's mind wanders, and he starts daydreaming, and he misses out on critical information.
+However, while the instructor is speaking, Juma's mind wanders, and he starts daydreaming, as a result he misses out on critical information.

 **Lunchtime:**
 At lunch, Juma plans to grab a healthy meal.
 However, as he is walking to the nearest shop, he notices his favorite fast food joint nearby and succumbs to the temptation, choosing an unhealthy meal instead.
 He finds it hard to resist the immediate gratification of the unhealthy food choice.

 **Evening:**
 Juma plans to spend the evening reviewing his notes and preparing for a class presentation.
-However, when he sits down to study, he gets easily distracted by notifications on his phone, social media updates, or online videos.
+However, when he sits down to study, he gets easily distracted by notifications on his phone, social media updates, and online videos.
 He finds it difficult for him to resist the distractions and focus on his academic tasks.

 **Night:**
 As the day comes to an end, Juma intends to go to bed early to ensure a good night's sleep for an early morning class.
 However, he struggles to resist the temptation of staying up late to watch anime.